00fox/Ds2vJoy/README.md

 ﻿# Ds2vJoy
-DualShock™ and DualSense™ to vJoy or ViGEm for Windows 64 bits
+DualShock™ and DualSense™ to vJoy or ViGEm for Windows 64 bits (Windows 11 Approved)

 You can combine one or more of these options, no one is required:
 - DualShock™ and DualSense™ as source